mntcloud/mntcloud/README.md

-### software doesn't need to be open-source to gain some authority
+### software doesn't need to be open-source to gain some trust